R-process heating implementation in hydrodynamic simulations with neural networks: Description of the scheme

-between when $T_\alpha<T\leq T_{\rm QSE}$ and $\dot{Y}_\alpha=0$ when $T<T_{\alpha}$.
+when $T_\alpha<T\leq T_{\rm QSE}$ and $\dot{Y}_\alpha=0$ when $T<T_{\alpha}$.
+This seemingly crude treatment of $\alpha$-particles can be justified by the argument that their abundances tend to be subdominant \citep[e.g.][]{perego2022production, Sneppen2024e} in neutron-rich conditions with significant r-process heating (e.g. heating by more than $1\,$MeV per baryon is only expected for $Y_e\lesssim 0.3$; cf. Fig.~\ref{fig:massex}).
 We found that this recipe produces reasonably good agreement with nuclear network results (cf. Appendix~\ref{sec:training-testing} for a discussion of the accuracy of each ML model).
+Hence, the impact of this approximation on the kilonova should likewise be minor.
 Finally, for protons, of which the abundance is typically very small once leaving NSE/QSE and thus of little relevance, the abundance is assumed to drop to zero roughly within one expansion timescale $\lambda^{-1}$, i.e.

 A noteworthy restriction of the above treatment in the dynamic regime is that ML models 10{--}16 describing $\dot{Y}_n, \dot{Y}_h,$~and~$\dot{A}_h$ are only used if the material is currently expanding, i.e. if $\dot{\rho}<0$, whereas these rates are set to zero otherwise\footnote{Without this restriction, we found artificially strong cooling in individual fallback regions, which is likely related to poor sampling of fallback conditions by the training data, resulting in a bad performance of the ML models for these conditions.}.
 In principle, weakly bound material (such as in the outer layers of the accretion disk) can fall back and undergo photo-disintegration reactions before being ejected again (or accreted onto the BH) later.
 However, since most of this material reaches NSE or QSE conditions when falling back, which resets its composition, we assume the overall impact of this limitation to be less problematic.
 Regardless of the sign of $\dot\rho$, $Y_e$ is always evolved in the dynamic regime (using ML model 9) to account for the effect of $\beta$-decays.